-Getting a migraine diagnosis can be a journey.
+Getting a migraine diagnosis can be a long and winding journey.
 Know the road ahead and you’re less likely to get lost along the way.

 If you were to break your arm, you’d go directly to the doctor, who’d diagnose and treat you immediately — right?
 Of course.
 When you have migraine, however, the process isn’t nearly so speedy or straightforward.
 Migraine doesn’t show up on any X-ray.
-It can mimic the symptoms of other disorders, and often stumps non-specialists.
+It can mimic the symptoms of other disorders, and often stumps non-specialists, who are less aware of how to diagnose migraine.
 When the University of Stanford’s Headache Clinic did an analysis of their own headache patients, it found it had taken patients an average of 18 months and $12,000 to obtain the correct diagnosis.

 No one should have to wait so long to have their migraine recognized and treated.
 But some knowledge can go a long way to shorten the winding path to diagnosis: If you have a map, you’re less likely to get lost.
 Here’s the journey, complete with detours, wrong turns, and delays.

 The Journey Begins: Delays And Roadblocks

 Step 1: You neglect to tell your doctor about your headaches.
 The stigma around migraine is so powerful that people suffer headaches and other symptoms for years — maybe even since childhood — without questioning or complaining, least of all to their doctors.
 An estimated 60 percent of migraine patients never see their primary for help with their condition.
 And when patients do bring it up, it’s often an afterthought late in the visit, in what doctors call a “doorknob diagnosis”: As the doctor puts a hand on the doorknob to leave, the patient will offer, “By the way, I’ve been having these headaches…”